Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-As outlined in the discussion just preceding eq.\@ \eqref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_smallerT} (page \pageref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_smallerT}), the subsystems $ B_1 $ and $ A \cup B_1 $ become infinite along the partitioning direction in the limit $ B \to A^c $, and consequently the corresponding extremal surfaces extend deep into the bulk so that the turning points of these surfaces are close to the horizon (i.e., $ z_{*} \approx z_{H} $).
-The relevant expression for the area for these surfaces is given as follows \cite{Kundu:2016dyk}
+We note here that although the areas of the bulk RT surface given in eqs.\@ \eqref{eareahdnescpltst} and \eqref{eareahdnescpltbt} have identical forms for both $Tl\ll\mu l\ll 1$ and $\mu l\ll Tl\ll 1$, the underlying parameters $\varepsilon$ and $T_{\textit{ef{}f}}$ are dif{}ferent for the two cases as described in eqs.\@ \eqref{eephdnescpltst} and \eqref{eteffhdnescpltst}, and eqs.\@ \eqref{eephdnescpltbt} and \eqref{eteffhdnescpltbt} respectively.
+As outlined in the discussion just preceding eq.\@ \eqref{eareaauxhdnescpltst}, the subsystems $B_1$ and $A\cup B_1$ become infinite along the partitioning direction in the limit $B\to A^c$, and consequently the corresponding RT surfaces extend deep into the bulk so that the turning points of these surfaces are close to the horizon ($z_*\approx z_H$).
+The relevant expression for the area of these surfaces is given as follows \cite{Kundu:2016dyk}

-The function $ \gamma_{d} \left ( \frac{ \mu }{ T } \right ) $ in eq.\@ \eqref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_biggerT} admits a perturbative expansion in $ \frac{ \mu }{ T } $, which has been described in appendix \ref{app_RN_hd} in eq.\@ \eqref{eq_gamma_d_non_ext_hd_smallCP_lowT}.
+The function $\gamma_d\left(\frac{\mu }{T}\right)$ in eq.\@ \eqref{eareaauxhdnescpltbt} admits a perturbative expansion in $\frac{\mu }{T}$, which has been described in appendix \ref{arnhd} in eq.\@ \eqref{gamma}.